mckinley/tab-application-switcher/README.md

 Additional features to help you find and access your tabs:

 - Tabs can be searched by url and page title.
-- Access your tabs in the chrome omnibox by typing 'tas' then `tab`.
 - Display appears in your current active window when using the keyboard shortcut.
 It is also available as an extension action in the chrome menu area.

 Default keyboard shortcuts: